 While you are having your period, the basic idea is that you should keep yourself clean and use something to absorb the flow of blood.
-There are many ways to deal with the blood flow during your period, including pads, tampons, and cups (like diaphragms).
+There are many ways to deal with the blood flow during your period – including pads, tampons, and cups (like diaphragms).

 You can buy sanitary pads almost anywhere and they come in different sizes, thicknesses, and even with "wings".

 You should not be able to feel the tampon when it is inserted correctly, and it takes a few tries to get the hang of inserting them.
 The trick to taking them out, is to just relax and pull the string.

 Many women like tampons because there is less mess, odor, and you can swim with a tampon in.
-Remember you still need to change a tampon every few hours, or when they get full, or soak through (requiring a pad to avoid messes).
+Remember, you still need to change a tampon every few hours, or when they get full/soaked through (requiring a pad to avoid messes).

 Leaving a tampon in for too long increases the risk of Toxic Shock Syndrome (TSS).

 Another option in feminine products are known as "cups".
 It is a soft, little disposable cup you wear inside of your body, out of the way, to hold rather than absorb your monthly flow.

 It fits over your cervix and softens at body temperature, so that when inserted it conforms to your anatomy to create a personal, comfortable fit and help prevent leakage.

 You can wear it for about 12 hours (or until it is full), and then empty it out, rinse it, and use it again.
 You put it in and take it out with your fingers.
 INSTEAD is one brand of a "cup".